mattvenn/turtleprize/lesson-3.md

 * Students will learn some more advanced graphical techniques
 * Students will learn about conditionals
-* Students will get better at spotting syntax errors
 * Students will learn to find documentation on libraries using the internet

 # Resources